Portkey-AI/portkey-cookbook/ai-gateway/how-to-setup-fallback-from-openai-to-azure-openai.md

 1. You have the[ Portkey API Key](https://portkey.ai/docs/api-reference/authentication#obtaining-your-api-key). ([Sign Up](https://portkey.ai))
 2. You stored OpenAI and Azure OpenAI API keys as [virtual keys](https://portkey.ai/docs/product/ai-gateway-streamline-llm-integrations/virtual-keys).

-## 1. Importing the SDK and authenticating with Portkey
+## 1. Import the SDK and authenticate with Portkey

 We start by importing Portkey SDK into our NodeJS project using npm and authenticate by passing the Portkey API Key.